For this test, I put a bunch of Fujifilm APS-C prime lenses on the full-frame Nikon Z6 to see what sort of image circle the different lenses produced.

 As you can see from the image circle, this lens could only be used for APS-C cameras.

 Fujinon 16mm f1.4 Image Circle + Lens Hood

 The Fujifilm 23mm f1.4 is a fantastic lens.
 It is one of Fujifilm’s best for what it is and I’ve never really had anything to complain about this lens, except, its design is a bit fragile and it is known to have elements come out of alignment.
 So baby this lens a bit.
 It should always be sharp at f1.4, if it’s not, send it in.

 I will say this, I don’t typically feel like I need a fast aperture when I’m shooting with that 35mm field of view, in terms of the depth it renders, I mainly would use it for low light.
 To me, the 35mm field of view is great at capturing a bit of the world around the subject and it is these situations where I don’t want the background blurred out too much.

-However, it’s rare to see this, but there are some phenomenal portrait photographers that can kill it with a fast 35mm.
+However, it’s rare to see this, but some phenomenal portrait photographers can kill it with a fast 35mm.
 When done right, there is nothing better than a 35mm portrait with the right amount of shallow depth and this lens is perfect for that.

 I think more photographers should learn to shoot portraits at the 35mm field of view.
 It’s incredible and anything longer, I consider lazy. 🙂

 This lens could only function as an APS-C lens.

 The Fujifilm 23mm f2 is one of my go-to lenses.
 I buy APS-C cameras and lenses for the smaller size and easier handling and the 23mm is perfect for this.